Analyzing Coinbase Global's Unusual Options Activity | Benzinga

 Analyzing Coinbase Global's Unusual Options Activity

-Shares of Coinbase Global (NASDAQ:COIN) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $239.17.
+Shares of Coinbase Global (NASDAQ:COIN) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $229.63.

 - Sentiment: BULLISH